 International students can also apply for Intensive English Study only.
-They can take only IELI classes, then apply to USU later or transfer those credits to another university.
+They can take only IELI classes, then apply to USU later.
 To apply for IELI go to this website: IELI Website.

 7) How much does it cost to study at Utah State University?

 Visit our undergraduate application website for a breakdown of associated costs.

 Yes.
 After admission, please talk to an international admissions coordinator in the Office of Global Engagement about the process.
 You can email: firstname.lastname@example.org for information about transferring credits.